 - Show your appreciation for a job well done.

-- Flex your approach to a person’s style and work preferences.
+- Tailor your approach to a person’s style and work preferences.

 - Become a better listener.

 - Find opportunities for employees to shine and grow.

 - Provide visibility, rationale, and input into decision-making.

 Now that you have a handle on your role in motivating your team and a good sense of where they fall on the engagement spectrum, we’re going to look at how to address engagement on an ongoing basis.

 Sitting down with your employee for a 1:1 conversation is probably baked into your schedule on a regular basis.
 But how often is that conversation focused solely on tactical updates and project development questions?

 Engaging your employees means making room for big ideas in your regular 1:1 conversation.
 We know that when the pressure of a deadline or an important deal is bearing down on you, it’s hard to zoom out from the task at hand.